-Abuja, Nigeria.
-November 2nd, 2016 – Latest public opinion poll results released by NOIPolls Limited has revealed that most victims (76 percent) of human rights violation in Nigeria do not report incidents of violations committed against them.
-As such, these rights are frequently violated and these situations remain overlooked.
+In view of the Human Rights Day commemoration, NOIPolls has released findings from its special report on human rights, assessing the awareness of Nigerians about their fundamental human rights, their perception about the rights they enjoy as citizens and if any has been violated as well as the action they took to seek redress for these violations.
+Findings from the poll revealed that most victims (76 percent) of human rights violation in Nigeria do not report incidents of violations committed against them.
 To address human rights infractions, the constitution empowers “any person who alleges any infraction “in relation to him” to apply to the High Court for redress.
-However, during the course of this survey, respondents disclosed that they do not report such cases due to lack of trust in the judicial system and law enforcement agencies.
+However, during the course of the survey, respondents disclosed that they do not report such cases due to lack of trust in the judicial system and law enforcement agencies.

 In addition, the poll revealed the Nigerian Police as the biggest culprits of human rights violation as attested by 30 percent of the (50 percent) respondents who had personally experienced or know someone who has been the victim of human rights violation.
-This is further corroborated by the Amnesty International Report of 2015 that over a period of three years, almost 1 billion naira (US$5 million) has been paid out as compensation to victims of human rights violations by the Nigerian police.
-Like every other law enforcement body in the world, the Nigerian Police has been entrusted with the responsibility of protecting lives and properties, but in performing these duties, many have been accused of human rights violation, ranging from extorting motorists who end up losing their lives on some occasions, to arbitrary arrests and illegal detentions.
+This is further corroborated by the Amnesty International Report of 2015 stating that over a period of three years, almost 1 billion naira (US$5 million) has been paid out as compensation to victims of human rights violations by the Nigerian police.
+Like every other law enforcement body in the world, the Nigerian Police has been entrusted with the responsibility of protecting lives and properties, but in performing these duties, many have been accused of human rights violation, ranging from extortion, to arbitrary arrests and illegal detentions.
 Therefore, violators should be diligently prosecuted to serve as a deterrent to others, this could be achieved rapidly by putting modalities in place for the proper enforcement of the laws that ensure that human rights are protected and promoted.
-These were some of the key findings from the Human Right Snap Poll conducted in the week of October 24th, 2016.
+These were the key findings from the Civil Right Snap Poll conducted in the week of October 24th, 2016.

 Human rights are the basic rights and freedoms such as right to life, liberty, freedom of thought and expression and equal treatment before the law, among others, which all humans should enjoy unhindered.The United Nations in 1987 described human rights as those rights without which we cannot function as human beings.
 These rights are enshrined in chapter four of the Nigerian Constitution of 1999 as amended.
-Although, in Nigeria, it is perceived that some citizens seems not to know about the country’s laws until certain circumstances compels them to, ignorance of the law is not an excuse.
+Although, in Nigeria, it is perceived that some citizens seem not to know about the country’s laws until certain circumstances compel them to.
 This perceived ignorance has led to citizens falling victim to frequent human rights violations, including extra-judicial killings, torture, arbitrary arrests, etc.

 The Legendary Fela Anikulapo Kuti once portrayed human rights idea in his 1989 ‘Beast of No Nation’ song as ‘human rights na my property, so therefore you can’t dash me my property’ meaning that human rights are inherent rights that belong to the people and cannot be handed down to them by anyone but rather to be freely enjoyed.
 Several events have proven that most Nigerians really do not know their rights and those who do, are too scared to fight for it.
 Human rights violations and infractions, if not checked, could devalue a country’s cherished values and impair it’s diplomatic relations with the rest of the world.